Anindya-Anando/number_gusser/README.md

-# number_gusser
+number_gusser
-3rd js assignment for FSPJ_2023 in BOHUBRIHI.
+3rd JS assignment for FSPJ_2023 in BOHUBRIHI.
 Task for this Assignment

 You will make a game where user has to input a number between a range.
 User will have 3 chances to guess the correct number.